radicallyayush/The-Java-HotelX-Project/README.md

 Project Conclusion: This project successfully completes its 2 primary objectives
 * 1) Enables User to BID for Lower prices
 * 2) Clears Hotel Inventories in Bulk, thus enhancing Room occupancy.

+Finally, it can be said that this JAVA project can be exponentially scaled up by integrating Latest technologies and Frameworks for Deployment across millions of hotel rooms across the globe.